 What is Branched-chain Amino Acids?

-Branched-chain amino acids are essential nutrients that the body obtains from proteins found in food.
+Branched-chain amino acids are essential nutrients that the body obtains from proteins found in food, especially meat, dairy products, and legumes.
+They include leucine, isoleucine, and valine.
+"Branched-chain" refers to the chemical structure of these amino acids.
 People use branched-chain amino acids for medicine.

 Possibly Effective for...

 - Anorexia.
 Taking branched-chain amino acids by mouth seems to reduce anorexia and improve overall nutrition in older, undernourished people.
 There is also early evidence that taking branched-chain amino acids by mouth might be helpful for people with anorexia that is associated with cancer or liver disease.